Zero Carbon Britain courses – Free places

 We have the technology to tackle climate change, but we need people with the skills and knowledge to make change happen at the necessary speed and scale.

-Please apply via the form below.
-There are at least five places available for each course, please indicate which course you can attend on the form.
+Please apply via the form below, indicating which course you’d like to attend on the form.
 The applications will be judged by a panel of CAT staff and we will contact you directly to let you know the result.